How To Buy Ripple (XRP) in Australia

 You can also download a software wallet as long as you’re careful not to expose your device to malware and potential hacking attacks.

-A third and safer option would be to purchase a hardware wallet such as Ledger Wallet Nano S. This device looks like a USB stick.
+A third option would be to purchase a hardware wallet such as Ledger Wallet Nano S. This device looks like a USB stick.
 It’s portable, integrates state-of-the-art technology, and keeps your private key offline.
 If you ever lose this wallet, you can use the recovery phrase to reclaim your coins.

 About The Author